kevinschoon/qviz/README.md

 QViz is a utility to quickly and interactively visualize data with by evaluating Go source code at runtime.
 It works by exposing the [gonum/plot](https://github.com/gonum/plot/) library to a [yaegi](https://github.com/containous/yaegi/) interpreter.
+Beware that this is very incomplete and buggy software for the moment.

 ![ss](static/ss.png)